tanya-domi/Microservices-Gitops-ArgoCD/README.md

 8. Sonarqube Integration:
 Integrate Sonarqube for code quality analysis in the CI pipeline.

 9 .Trivy Integration:
-Integrate Trivy for container image and filesystem vulnerability scanning in the CI pipeline.
+Trivy for container image and filesystem vulnerability scanning in the CI pipeline.

 10. Set up SSL: Create  SSL certificate in Certificate Manager